 However, it’s possible that muscle protein synthesis (MPS) is still hampered by alcohol in women due to negative effects downstream of mTOR, such as protein translation efficiency.
 Female rats suffer a decrease in MPS after acute alcohol consumption similar to male rats.
 However, chronic alcohol consumption only decreased muscle protein content and synthesis in male rats, not female rats.

-So does alcohol interfere with recovery from strength training at all then in women?
-In contrast to men, up to 6 US servings of alcohol post-workout don’t seem to affect muscular recovery at all .
+Women also seem to have inherent protection against alcohol’s detrimental effect on recovery after training.
+In contrast to men, up to 6 US servings of alcohol post-workout don’t seem to affect muscular recovery of women .

 In men, alcohol reduces testosterone production because alcohol is toxic for the testicles.
 This effect corresponds to reduced anabolic signaling, muscle protein synthesis and muscular recovery.
 The damage greatly depends on the dose of alcohol you consumed.
 A single glass of wine will do basically zero damage.
 Up to a few drinks a day, the damage is still small, arguably trivial.
 A night out of partying will affect muscle growth similarly to if you were cutting in contest prep: while you can still make gains that day, it’s much more difficult.

 The kind of night where you get completely wasted, end up at a stranger’s house, get asked the next day if you’re this person on Youtube and you have to watch the video on mute because even after taking 4 painkillers you can still hear yesterday’s beat in your skull, that day is also wasted in terms of your gains.
 The next day probably won’t be great either.
 Even then though, you can most likely still build muscle and strength the rest of the week.